xcape-io/ArduinoProps/help/Prop.md

 ```
 Couldn't be more simple!

-Just call `props.loop()` when entering the sketch `loop()`, it will maintain MQTT broker connection and run callback when receiving MQTT messages.
+Just call `prop.loop()` when entering the sketch `loop()`, it will maintain MQTT broker connection and run callback when receiving MQTT messages.

 ## 4. Implement `InboxMessage::run()` callback